fgvieira/ngsLD/README.md

 ### Input data
 As input, `ngsLD` accepts both genotypes, genotype likelihoods (GP) or genotype posterior probabilities (GP).
 Genotypes must be input as gziped TSV with one row per site and one column per individual (__n_sites\*n_ind__) and genotypes coded as [-1, 0, 1, 2].
 As for GL and GP, `ngsLD` accepts both gzipd TSV and binary formats, but with 3 columns per individual (__3\*n_sites\*n_ind__) and, in the case of the binary, the GL/GP coded as doubles

+It is advisable that SNPs be called first, since monomorphic sites are not informative and it will greatly speed up computation.
+If not, these comparisons will show up as `nan` or `inf` in the output.

 ### Thread pool
 The thread pool	implementation was adapted from Mathias Brossard's and is freely available from: